Why SCCPP collects and processes data about you and your family (the lawful basis):

 Who can access your information?

 From time to time, we need to seek advice from other professional fields, for example, IT, legal or financial services.
 It is possible that in very rare circumstances individuals from these professions may see your personal details (Name, address etc).
 For example, if we were to be audited by HMRC, they may wish to see our client invoices, or in the event of IT malfunction, the IT expert may view our client database during their recovery work.
 Lawyers can also access clinical notes if they are subpoenaed by a court.
-We cannot envisage any other circumstances where client notes would be seen by anyone else.

-Transfer of clinical information
+Transfer of information:

-How to access your child’s clinical notes
+How to access your child’s clinical notes: